Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 April 2025 12.28.00 UTC
+- WIB: Rabu, 23 April 2025 13.36.52 UTC
-- WITA: Rabu, 23 April 2025 13.28.00 UTC
+- WITA: Rabu, 23 April 2025 14.36.52 UTC
-- WIT: Rabu, 23 April 2025 14.28.00 UTC
+- WIT: Rabu, 23 April 2025 15.36.52 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

 Kategori: motivational